-(2019) After the grip of the cartels begins to loosen, an immigrant Mexican family living in the United
+(2019) An immigrant Mexican family living in the United

 is granted the chance to re-visit their hometown, the small farming community of Plateros, Zacatecas.
 The

 family returns to a community in which governmental corruption strikes distrust amongst the people,

 dictating the way in which they live day to day.
 Home of the Santo Nino de Atocha (Holy Infant of Atocha),

 who is believed to have guided local miners out of collapsed mines, the shrine stands as a testament to